ChenReuven/cyberark-ai-spec-os/docs-website/docs/installation/quick-start.md

 ## Step 1: Base Installation

 The base installation sets up CyberArk Agentic Spec Driven Development centrally on your system.
-This is optional but recommended, as it maintains your default standards and instructions that projects will inherit from.
+This is optional but recommended, as it mastertains your default standards and instructions that projects will inherit from.

 ### Choose Your Installation Method